• Home

 Since this skate park is a little older, I would recommend wearing appropriate safety gear like a fully-fitted helmet, knee pads, elbow pads, wrist guards, and hand-protective gloves.
 If you have friends that have various interests but still want to spend some skating time, this may be the park for you.

 There are several sports to choose from.
 Especially the skating arrangement with multiple ramps, rails, and plain bars can help your skating skills.
+And the park’s setting is tranquil and welcoming, ideal for spending time with friends.

 Features